nanlabs/terraform-aws-starter/live/common-infra/README.md

 After successfully deploying the infrastructure, follow these steps to test the deployment and ensure everything is working as expected:

+### Connecting to the Bastion Host Using Session Manager

+AWS Session Manager provides secure and auditable instance management without needing to open inbound ports, manage SSH keys, or use bastion hosts.
+To connect to the bastion host using Session Manager, follow these steps:

+#### Follow the Connection Steps

+You can check the Bastion Host Module documentation for detailed steps on connecting to the bastion host using Session Manager: [Connect to Bastion Host Using Session Manager](../../modules/bastion/README.md#connecting-to-the-bastion-host-using-session-manager).

 ### Connecting to the Database

 To connect to the database from the bastion host, retrieve the connection information from AWS Secrets Manager.
 Follow these steps: